captainsvbot/TeslaChain-369/WHITEPAPER.md

 **Repository**: https://github.com/captainsvbot/TeslaChain-369

+**Status**: Testnet Ready · Symbol: TAC

-This whitepaper is subject to review as it has not been audited and information may not be consistent with what teslachain offers.
+This whitepaper is subject to review as it has not been audited and information may not be consistent with what TeslaChain offers.
-The Author reserves all rights to make changes as neccessary if information is not factual based on external review.
+The Author reserves all rights to make changes as necessary if information is not factual based on external review.